 5. For Colleague and Choir Training Certificate examinations, all sections must be taken initially at the same time.
 When a candidate has passed either the Practical or Written section but failed the other, credit for the section passed may be carried forward for a period of four years, during which time the other section must be passed in order for the diploma or certificate to be awarded.
 College membership must be maintained throughout this period.

 6. For Associate, Fellow and Choral Conducting examinations, the Practical and Written/Ear Test sections need not be taken in the same session.
 Credit for one section passed may be carried forward for a period of four years, during which time the other section must be passed in order for the diploma to be awarded.
 College membership must be maintained throughout this period.
-To be eligible for a scholarship, a candidate must pass all requirements at the same session.
+To be eligible for a prize, a candidate must pass all requirements at the same session.

 7. Candidates for Fellowship must already hold the Associate diploma.
 The AAGO and ARCO diplomas are also valid for this purpose; likewise, the ARCCO diploma is accepted by the American Guild of Organists as a prerequisite for the FAGO diploma and by the Royal College of Organists for the FRCO diploma.